 Costs and taxes

 In some jurisdictions, the creation and perfection of security interests may trigger significant costs such as notarial and registration fees and taxes such as stamp duty.
 In such cases, lenders may be willing to relinquish having security over certain assets (e.g., those that trigger stamp duty) if they are comfortable with the remaining security package.
-Instead, they may accept a promissory security over such assets so that these security interests are created upon the occurrence of certain trigger events tobe agreed among the parties (typically, an event of default or ratios falling below or above, as applicable, certain thresholds).
-However, to the extent that the subsequent creation of the actual security interest pursuant to the promissory security arrangement requires any type of collaboration by the borrower (even if it has undertaken to provide such collaboration), or if it otherwise requires a lengthy process, the effectiveness of promissory security is very limited by comparison to proper security.
-As explained, triggers are usually related to distressed or troublesome situations and it is unlikely that the borrower will be willing to grant additional security and may try to avoid doing so by all legal means such as through injunctions or filing for insolvency.
+Instead, they may accept a promissory security over such assets so that these security interests are created upon the occurrence of certain trigger events to be agreed among the parties (typically, an event of default or financial ratios falling below or above, as applicable, certain thresholds).
+However, to the extent that the subsequent creation of the actual security interest pursuant to the promissory security arrangement requires any type of collaboration by the borrower (even if it has undertaken to provide such collaboration), or if it otherwise requires a lengthy process, the effectiveness of promissory security is quite limited by comparison to proper or 'hard' security.
+As explained, triggers are usually related to distressed or troublesome situations and it is unlikely that the borrower will be willing to grant additional security and pay costs at that point in time and may therefore try to avoid doing so by all legal means such as through injunctions or filing for insolvency.

 ii Typical security package in a project financing